Dementia and sundowning – advice for caregivers

 Try to minimise their caffeine intake too, or keep caffeinated drinks for the morning.

-Consider using light therapy, which uses bright daylight tones to help stimulate the brain.
+Consider using light therapy, which uses bright light to help stimulate the brain.
 Some families find light therapy helpful in the mornings.
 In contrast, others favour its use around twilight to reset the body’s biological clock and restore the circadian rhythm.
-Some dementia-friendly products can help make that happen.
+Some dementia-friendly products can help with this.

 Does sundowning get worse when the clocks change?